Skip to main content

 • Collect a detailed family and personal history from the couple.

-• The clinical genetics team will review the NHS England National Genomic Test Directory eligibility criteria to determine which tests are available to your patient.
+• The clinical genetics team will review the National Genomic Test Directory eligibility criteria to determine which tests are available to your patient.
 The directory itself provides a list of all available tests.

-• Testing options may include:
+• Testing options may include the following.

-• Carrier screening of the patient:
+• Carrier screening of the patient.

 • Sex determination: